Quantile agent utility and implications to randomized social choice: Voting

 \section{Voting}

-We assume that we have a set $A$ of $m$ alternatives and a set $N$ of $n$ agents (voters).
-Each agent $i\in N$ has a quantile parameter $h_i\in [0,1]$.
+We first study the quantile agent utility assumption in a voting setting with a set $A$ of $m$ alternatives and a set $N$ of $n$ agents (voters).
+Each agent $i\in N$ has a quantile parameter $h_i\in [0,1)$.
 We use $\h=(h_1, ..., h_n)$ to denote the vector of the quantile parameters.
-A voting profile $\profile=(\succ_1, ..., \succ_n)$ consists of the preference $\succ_i$ of each agent; $\succ_i$ is a strict ordering over the alternatives.
+A voting profile $\profile=(\mathord{\succ}_1, \dots, \mathord{\succ}_n)$ consists of the preference $\succ_i$ of each agent; $\succ_i$ is a strict ordering over the alternatives.
 We use the term {\em voting instance} and identify the above scenario with the tuple $(N,A,\profile,\h)$.
-Next we define an efficient lottery.
+We adapt the notion of efficiency for lotteries and agents with quantile utilities as follows.

-\begin{definition}[Efficiency] Given a voting instance $(N,A,\succ,\h)$, a lottery $x$ over the alternatives of $A$ is {\em efficient} if there is no other lottery $y$ such that $\rep(y,\succ_i,h_i)\succeq_i \rep(x,\succ_i,h_i)$ for every $i\in N$ and there is an agent $i^*\in N$ such that $\rep(y,\succ_{i^*},h_{i^*})\succ_{i^*} \rep(x,\succ_{i^*},h_{i^*})$. \end{definition} We answer the question about existence of a stable lottery in the following theorem. \begin{theorem} Consider a set $N$ of agents, a set $A$ of alternatives, and a preference profile $\profile$ with the preferences of the agents in $N$ over the alternatives in $A$.
-There is a lottery that is efficient for the voting instance $(N,A,\profile,\h)$ for every quantile parameter vector $\h$ if and only if all agents have the same alternative ranked first. \end{theorem}
+\begin{definition}[efficiency] Given a voting instance $(N,A,\profile,\h)$, a lottery $x$ over the alternatives of $A$ is {\em efficient} if there is no other lottery $y$ such that $\rep(y,\succ_i,h_i)\succeq_i \rep(x,\succ_i,h_i)$ for every agent $i\in N$ and there is an agent $i^*\in N$ such that $\rep(y,\succ_{i^*},h_{i^*})\succ_{i^*} \rep(x,\succ_{i^*},h_{i^*})$. \end{definition} Efficiency (as well as all axioms considered in this paper) is studied with respect to a single quantile parameter vector.
+A definition similar in spirit to efficiency under stochastic dominance (as well as to necessary Pareto optimality; see~\citealp{ABL+19}) would require to consider all quantile parameter vectors.
+Unfortunately, such definitions are too stringent to be useful, as the next statement illustrates and will not be considered further.

+\begin{restatable}{theorem}{thmvotingAllquantile} Consider a set $N$ of $n$ agents, a set $A$ of alternatives, and a preference profile $\profile$ with the preferences of the agents in $N$ over the alternatives in $A$.
+There is a lottery that is efficient for the voting instance $(N,A,\profile,\h)$ for every quantile parameter vector $\h\in [0,1)^n$ if and only if all agents have the same alternative ranked first. \end{restatable}

-\begin{proof} First, assume that the same alternative $a\in A$ is in the top position of the preference $\succ_i$ of every agent $i\in N$.
-Then, the lottery $x$ with $x(a)=1$ and $x(o)=0$ for $o\in A\setminus\{a\}$ makes alternative $a$ the representative of each agent $i$ for every value of her quantile parameter $h_i$.
+\begin{proof} To prove the ``if'' part of the theorem, assume that the same alternative $a\in A$ is in the top position of the preference $\succ_i$ of every agent $i\in N$.
+Then, the lottery $x$ with $x(a)=1$ and $x(o)=0$ for $o\in A\setminus\{a\}$ makes alternative $a$ the representative of each agent $i$ for every value of her quantile parameter $h_i\in [0,1)$.
 Clearly, the lottery $x$ is efficient.